 Exam fees are $385 for PAHCOM members and $770 for non-members.
 CMM-holders will need to recertify every two years by completing 24 hours of continuing education.

 Regulatory Affairs Professional Society (RAPS) – Certification Eligibility, Testing & Renewals

 Eligible candidates will hold either a bachelor’s degree and three years of regulatory experience; a master’s degree and two years of regulatory experience; or a doctoral degree and one year of regulatory experience.

 Once deemed eligible, candidates must pass a two-hour, 100-question test, with the questions falling into three categories: application, analysis, and recall.
-Topics on the exam include biologics and biotechnology; in-vitro devices; medical devices; pharmaceuticals; and regulatory functions across the product life cycle.
+There are 2 different RAC exams, which include RAC Drugs (knowledge of the full product development and lifecycle for pharmaceutical and medicinal and related products, APIs, biologics, and biotechnology products) and RAC Devices (knowledge of the full product development and lifecycle requirements for medical devices, and IVDs).
 Candidates will take an exam that corresponds to their geographic area of expertise: either the US, Canada, the EU, or global.
-Exam fees are $465 for RAPS members and $585 for non-members.
+Exam fees are $490 for RAPS members and $615 for non-members.